 This makes a great light for Fishermen.
 It is small so you do not have to worry about carrying a bulky light with all your fishing gear but it is water-resistant so you do not have to worry about your flashlight getting wet.
 The clip is removable and it attaches securely to the brim of a hat for hands-free use.
 It also comes with a limited lifetime warranty!

 - Streamlight Protac HL 2

 - High output: 750 Lumens Low: 35 Lumens Strobe Option

 - IPX7 waterproof

-Just light SureFire, Streamlight made our list twice because of the quality of light they make.
+Just light SureFire, Streamlight made our list twice because of the quality of light they make and also makes a strong case for the best everyday carry flashlight.
 The Streamlight Protac HL 2 is a great middle of the road light.
 A big plus for an everyday carry light is a strobe mode for self-defense.
 Every tool you carry should be able to be used to defend yourself.
 A strobe option on your light is a great way to disorient an attacker.

 This EDC Light is slightly on the bigger side but not too big.
 It is at a slightly higher price point, but again it is not too high.
 It’s really just a great all-around light.
 At 750 Lumens it is very bright but has a great low output mode for those times when you just need a little light.
 It comes with a removable pocket clip and a nylon holster.

 The button on the back is very nice and it is great for one-handed operation.
 This light is waterproof for up to 30 minutes in 1 meter of water.
 It also comes with a limited lifetime warranty.

 All the items listed in this blog are great options.
 The information provided here was intended to inform and not persuade you what light to get.
 Everyone has different preferences and needs when it comes to EDC Flashlights.
 The goal here was to provide quality choices at varying price points with different options.